Merchant FAQs: our most asked question in affiliate marketing

-Basic questions about affiliate marketing with Avelon
+All the basic questions about the affiliate marketing industry.

 An affiliate is someone that agrees to promote a brand or a brand’s products to their audience in exchange for commission on any orders that come through their promotion.